akkadotnet/akka.net/docs/articles/streams/designprinciples.md

 This means that we provide all the tools necessary to express any stream processing topology, that we model all the essential aspects of this domain (back-pressure, buffering, transformations, failure recovery, etc.) and that whatever the user builds is reusable in a larger context.

-### Akka Streams does not send dropped stream elements to the dead letter office
+### Akka Streams Does Not Send Dropped Stream Elements to the Dead Letter Office

 One important consequence of offering only features that can be relied upon is the restriction that Akka Streams cannot ensure that all objects sent through a processing topology will be processed.
 Elements can be dropped for a number of reason: